JimmyLee007/DayPlanner/README.md

 Generates a random message in the form:

 ```
-Todays excercise session is {form of excercise}, main meal of the day is {meal} and to relax this evening you will {activity}.
+Todays morning excercise will be{form of excercise}.
+The main meal of the day is {meal}.
+This evening you will {activity}.
 ```

 This is my first portfolio application as part of the [code-acadamy](www.codecademy.com) *full stack engineer career path* that I am taking.